Pegging

 - Face-Sitting59/100Acts & ActivitiesFace-sitting is a consensual sexual position in which one partner lowers their pelvis onto another partner's face, usually for oral stimulation and often carrying a dominance dynamic.
 Called queening or kinging in BDSM contexts, it is a common practice rather than a paraphilia.59

-- Barebacking58/100Acts & ActivitiesBarebacking is condomless penetrative sex, often eroticized for the sensation of skin-to-skin contact and the charge of its risk.
+- Barebacking58/100Acts & ActivitiesBarebacking is condomless penetrative sex, in its fetishistic sense eroticized for skin-to-skin sensation, unfiltered intimacy, or the charge of the risk itself.
 It is a behavior rather than a paraphilia, and it carries STI and pregnancy risk that harm-reduction tools can lower.58

 - Dirty Talk60/100Narratophilia · Acts & ActivitiesSexual arousal from using, hearing, or exchanging explicit, suggestive, or taboo language before or during intimacy.
 It ranges from light verbal play to a more central reliance on erotic words and narration (clinically, narratophilia).60